 Take care at road crossings – the pack leader should ensure road crossings are done in a safe place (preferably at a pedestrian crossing or over-bridge/underpass).
 In most cases, the best approach is to stop and re-gather the group, and cross as one.

-Pace – Choose a pack that you think you will be able to stick with for the duration of the run.
+Pace – choose a pack that you think you will be able to stick with for the duration of the run.
 There’s a no point joining a 4min/km pack if your race pace is 4:30min/km.
-If in doubt, be conservative and choose a slower pace that you think you normally might.
+If in doubt, be conservative and choose a slower pace than you think you normally might.
 You can always go with the faster group next week.
 There’s nothing worse than being left behind!
 A good pack leader leads from the back.
 Or to put it another way, the group should run at the pace of its slowest member.

 Leader of the pack – your job is to be the good shepherd, and look after your pack.

-- Make sure that they cross roads safely
+- Make sure that they cross roads safely.

-- Let them know where you are going
+- Let them know where you are going.

 - Before you set out, how fast will you be going?
 Will there be hills?
 Off or on-road?